I wrote the following article on MLK day four years ago. It is now relevant to the situation in the US. Reposting with sadness — and hope.

 Thus, we are dealing with an anti-utopian society circa 2015.
 We, 1984, Animal Farm and Clockwork Orange for the literary-inclined, its cyber version.
 Mind Wars or Pscyho Games for the cinematically prone.
 I belong to the first category, but could not fail to note the popularity of films with titles like Star Wars, The Hunger Games and The Imitation Game.
 In the age of video games, everything takes on a tinge of a game, even wars.
 Especially, mind wars.

 What is a successful strategy for fighting a mind war?

-Can one win by being out in the street, building barricades 60's style or marching peacefully like Dr. Martin Luther King or Gandhi?
-Both approaches bring at least the satisfaction of action and being involved, with occasional masochistic pleasures of assuming a martyr role and the joy of being involved with those like-minded.
+Can one win by being out in the street, building barricades 60s style or marching peacefully like Dr. Martin Luther King or Gandhi?
+Both approaches bring the satisfaction of action and being involved, with occasional masochistic pleasures of assuming a martyr role and the joy of being involved with those like-minded.
 The self-indulgence of revolutionaries is nothing new in this world.
 It is, indeed, heroic and laudable to fall on the bloodied cobblestones with a banner in one’s hand or being thrown into jail for your convictions.
 My heart aches for those imprisoned for their beliefs, in Russia and around the world.
-The moral value is clear; the emotional drive is palpable; the compassion is visceral.
+The moral value is clear.
+The emotional drive is palpable.
+The compassion is visceral.

 However, we must think in terms of purposefulness and practical results.